Trouble seeing the images? Right click on images and open in new tab to enlarge or zoom in on the page (Ctrl + mousewheel).

 Next you will have a two options to choose from, Open additional Profiles and Selected Schemas.
 The Open additional Profiles drop down will allow you to select additional profiles that have already been created.
 This is generally only used when creating a report that requires data from multiple databases (MDS).
 The Selected Schema option allows you to choose which schemas are accessible with your Connection Profile, by default all Schemas are selected.

-The last step is to name your Connection Profile.
+The last step is to save your Connection Profile.
 The Connection Profile name is how VDM will refer to your database when building and running your reports.